 B.C. man settles with BCSC for illegally trading in securities

-Vancouver – In a settlement agreement with the British Columbia Securities Commission (BCSC), Daniel Quo Ming Sam has admitted that he engaged in an illegal distribution of securities.
+Vancouver – In a settlement agreement with the British Columbia Securities Commission (BCSC), Robert Laudy Williams has admitted that he engaged in an illegal distribution of securities.

-The agreement states that Sam, a B.C. resident, introduced investors to Thomas Arthur Williams and the following companies (collectively, the Global Group of Companies):
+The agreement states that Laudy Williams, a B.C. resident, introduced three individuals to Thomas Arthur Williams who became investors in one or more of the following companies (collectively, the Global Group of Companies):

 - Global Wealth Creation Opportunities Inc.;